Student Expectations & Routines

 When moving between lessons students must walk on the left-hand side of the corridor to allow calm and controlled movement between lessons.

 Start of the lesson expectations

-All students should have removed their coats before entering the classroom
+All students should have removed their coats as they enter the building

 All students enter the classroom in silence